The ultimate guide to your Confluence AI copilot in 2026

 PlanPrice (per user/month)AI Features Included

-Free$0 (up to 10 users)No Atlassian Intelligence features.
+Free$0 (up to 10 users)Standard features included.

 Premium$11.55Atlassian Intelligence features included.